MatthewHerbst/taco-surveyor/README.md

 Builds will be placed in `dist`, which acts as the document root.

+After building, you may start the server/app with the following:

-`npm start` will start the server.
+`npm start`

 Visit http://localhost:3333 in your browser of choice.